botcraft/botcraft-wp-plugin/README.md

     [botcraft id="<YOUR EMBED ID>"]

-Now it save and view the page, if all goes to plan, you should see your embed!
+Now it save and view the page, if all goes to plan, you should see your embedded bot, ready to answer questions! :)

 ## Issues
 Feel free to open an issue on GitHub if you have any trouble.